Wye College: South Eastern Agricultural College

 In 1903, the college appointed C S Orwin its lecturer in farm management and book-keeping.
 At opening he had been the first potential student interviewed by Hall and went on to be treasurer of the college's students' union in its first year.
 Orwin remained on staff for three years and was later appointed by Hall to lead the Department of Agricultural Economics created at Oxford.
 Academics at Wye sought early ways to establish the actual cost of agricultural products on farm, albeit with varied success, and double entry book-keeping was then a part of the curriculum.

 In 1913, East Malling and Wye Fruit Experimental Station established on 22 acres bought by Kent County Council at East Malling.
 It was under the college's control and initially advised by botanist V H Blackman of Imperial College.
 Ronald Hatton was appointed director of the station in 1914 and remained in post for the rest of his career.
 Hatton prioritised basic research; was concerned about the conditions of horticultural workers like fellow socialist Hall, and merely tolerated requests for practical advice from growers.
 The station became independent of the college in 1921.

 The 1894 premises included chemical and biological laboratories.
 By 1901 expansion meant rooms could be dedicated to a drawing office as well as botany, zoology and analytical laboratories.
 With completion of works in 1914, space would be made available to support study of agriculture, horticulture, entomology, mycology, dairying, engineering, economics and physics.
 There was an iron workshop / forge and accommodation for operational research.

 During World War I, student numbers shrank as students enlisted.
-A 28 bed reception hospital operated from 1915-1916 and subsequently a Red Cross supply depot was organised by Mrs Barnard of Withersdane Hall and principal Dunstan's daughter Hester.
+A 28 bed reception hospital operated from 1915 to 1916 and subsequently a Red Cross supply depot was organised by Mrs Barnard of Withersdane Hall and principal Dunstan's daughter Hester.
 The War Office presented the college with a German field gun in gratitude.

 Malcolm Dunstan left Wye in 1922 to lead the Royal Agricultural College.
 He was replaced by Robert Wilson, formerly principal of the East Anglian Institute of Agriculture.

 Lord Northbourne joined the college's board of governors in 1925.
 He was also on the board of future merger partner Swanley Horticultural College and remained a governor of Wye College until 1965.

 Ahead of war in 1939, Betteshanger Summer School visited the college farm.
 Lord Northbourne, originator of the term organic farming, hosted a biodynamic agriculture study week and was governor of the college.